 The Dowry Brides of St Cyrus

-Scotland has some off traditions and this one is truly odd.
+Scotland has some quite bizarre traditions and this one is truly odd.
 It is a tradition specific to St Cyrus in Aberdeenshire.

 It was the sight of a couple in the snow on their wedding day that led a civil servant to establish one of Scotland’s quirkiest wedding day traditions.
-John Orr, the accountant general of Madras, is said to have been so moved by the newlyweds struggling in cold conditions in his home village of St Cyrus, Aberdeenshire, that he offered them some money.
+John Orr, the Accountant General of Madras, is said to have been so moved by the newlyweds struggling in the cold conditions in his home village of St Cyrus, Aberdeenshire, that he offered them some money.

 However in 1991, as the value of the money remaining in the bank plummeted, the Kirk Session decided to replace the cash with a small engraved vase.
 So to continue this tradition in some way.

 Mr Gavin added: “Assuming people continue to get married, brides will always be a certain age and height, and I see no reason why this bequest should not continue for many years.”
 Weddings are still held at St Cyrus, but in dwindling numbers.
 To have four at the church in a year – to fulfil Orr’s bequest to its full – would now be fairly unlikely.

 The tradition of giving a vase to the tallest, shortest, youngest and oldest bride in St Cyrus continues to this day.